reactjsdevelopment/graphql/README.md

 ### About the app
-graphql demo.

 ### useful commands to run project
 - npm run start

 ### Packages used
-- npm install --save graphql graphql.macro
+- npm install --save graphql graphql.macro graphql-tag

 ## Subscribe and Stay Updated!